UANATACA/ONESHOT-REPO/oneshot_gui.md

 **API Reference:** <a href="#tag/Requests/paths/~1api~1v1~1sign~1{pk}/post">Sign</a>

-In this step, the request changes to **ISSUED** status, which means digital signature certificate is created and inmediately signs all previously uploaded documents associated to the signature request.
+In this step the digital signature certificate is issued, then it signs all documents previously uploaded for the signature request.

-Call the sign endpoint with the request id and json parameters containing the OTP:
+Execute the sign call with the request id and json parameters containing the OTP code sent:

-	curl -d @params.json -H "Content-Type: application/json -X POST https://one-shot.developers.uanataca.com/api/v1/sign/45836
+	curl -d @params.json -H "Content-Type: application/json -X POST https://one-shot.developers.uanataca.com/api/v1/sign/1464

 params.json for Uanataca SMS: